 The sky is the same

 I look up at the sky.
-It’s the same bright, limpid blue sky that promise of possibilities.
-It gives me the same overwhelming feeling as its height is emphasized by the tall building made of glasses that draws perfectly parallel vertical lines.
+It’s the same bright, limpid blue sky that promises of possibilities.
+It gives me the same overwhelming feeling, as its height is emphasized by the tall building made of glasses that draws perfectly parallel vertical lines.
 Yet it’s not the same sky.
 How can it be the same now that I’m here and not there anymore?
 How can I leave that place and still carry its sky with me?
 Do I only see the sky in memory?
 I’m here, and yet I’m not here.
 I’m not there, and yet I’m there.

 I started a new novel and now I’m half way through it.
-Probably finish it today.
+I’ll probably finish it today.
 It reminds me of The curious incident of the dog in the night-time.
 The protagonist is a kid with schizophrenia, but it’s not clearly stated in the story because it’s told in first person.
 Like the dog in the night-time, the mental condition of the main character makes him blamelessly anti-social and brutally honest.
 But I like his voice.
 It forces you to have understanding (and not sympathy) of the subject.
 It’s not your version of the story, but it’s about how they see their world.
 In that world, it’s not them who are mad. “the only thing I have control over in my entire world is the way I choose to tell this story”, wrote the protagonist.
 It makes me think about victims of deeply traumatic events.
 You can’t judge whether they’re telling the truth or not.
 Because they were affected by what happened, you can’t expect them to provide an objective account of history.

 Take it slow, I tell myself.
 Maybe when I finish all these books, I’ll be healed.
 Right now, I’ve decided to be in a state of numbness and stasis, that is, stagnating in the present moment, not reminiscing the past, not projecting myself in the future.
 I can’t participate immediately.
 Everything here brings back the person that I used to be, and that I didn’t like.
 Maybe if I hang about on this campus often enough, I’ll finally get attached to it, even though it’s not mine.
 Feeling familiar, knowing my way around.